pantheon-systems/documentation/source/content/guides/new-relic/02-activate-new-relic.md

 anchorid: activate-new-relic
 ---

-This sections provides steps on how to activate and configure your New Relic account.
+This section provides steps on how to activate and configure your New Relic account.

 ## Activate New Relic&reg;